chonieny/Phone_Price_Classification_project/README.md

 ### Data Cleaning & Feature Engineering
 * Data were scaled
 * Skewed features underwent log transformation
-* Heavily correlated features were handled:
+* Heavily correlated features were handled: features that were very redundant and less important were dropped
 * There were no missing or duplicated values
 * One-hot encoding was done for the categorical variables
 * Data had balanced outcome classes